dudash/openshiftexamples-sagemaker-train-xgboost-rosa/README.md

-# SageMaker Studio and Red Hat OpenShift on AWS (ROSA) Example
+# SageMaker and Red Hat OpenShift on AWS (ROSA) Example
 This is an example showcasing one simple way to connect SageMaker and ROSA.
-- hyperparameter tuning, training, and detecting bias using AWS Sage Maker Studio
+- hyperparameter tuning, training, and detecting bias using AWS Sage Maker
 - containerizing and deploying to Red Hat OpenShift on AWS for scablable serving/inferencing

 In terms of maturity we call this MLOps level 0.
 It is great for learning and demo but not recommended for production.